adiwg/mdEditor-doc/getting-started/simple-metadata-record.md

 ![Dashboard view with no records.](/assets/get-started/dashboard-empty.png){caption class=border}

-Notice that there are three blocks at the top of the Dashboard labeled 'Records', 'Contacts', and 'Dictionaries'.
+Notice that there are three blocks at the top of the Dashboard labeled "Records", "Contacts", and "Dictionaries".
 These are the different object types we can create and link together using mdEditor.
 The blocks tell us that we have exactly zero (0) objects of these types created and loaded into browser cache at the moment.

 The left menu-bar provides the same information but persists throughout our editing and provides us with a means to add new objects and reopen existing ones for editing.